-GOAL DESCRIPTION Goal 1: Competitive Positioning Report number of jobs within target and priority industries and the percentage of hires from underrepresented populations.
-2. Number of new businesses or expansions within industry clusters.
-Goal 2: Transformational Redevelopment Number of projects advanced and completed (new sites, brownfield/greyfield sites, site readiness).
-2. Amount of private investment made in the County.
+GOAL DESCRIPTION Goal 1: Competitive Positioning Number of jobs within target and priority industries and the percentage of hires from underrepresented populations.
+Number of new businesses or expansions within industry clusters.
+Goal 2: Transformational Development Number of projects advanced and completed (new sites, brownfield/greyfield sites, site readiness).
+Amount of private investment made in the County.
 Goal 3: Community Engagement Number of new affordable housing units.
 Number of workers moving to Lake County.

-APPENDIX B: SWOT ANALYSIS DIAGRAMS
+APPENDIX B. SWOT ANALYSIS DIAGRAMS